PoolGallez/SeaSegmentation/README.md

 The intuition about the implemented approach is based on a two phases algorithm: the first step consists in having preprocessing phase leading to a great initial segmentation of the image, and the second step involves the classification of each segment found in the previous step.
 In the end, what one should obtain is a binary mask highlighting pixels belonging to the sea.

-This stuff is really cool, but are we sure that is going to actually work?
-According to this paper: https://r-libre.teluq.ca/982/1/articleiwatchlife.pdf ,this algorithm can work.
+This stuff is really cool, but are we sure that this is going to actually work?
+According to this paper: https://r-libre.teluq.ca/982/1/articleiwatchlife.pdf ,this approach should do the job.

 ## Phase 1: Pre-segmentation of the scene
 ### Meanshift
 As a first trial, the meanshift algorithm was implemented as it was the only algorithm we studied during the course capable of finding clusters (segments) with no bias whatsoever regarding their shape.
 Unfortunately it was really unintuitive to find a set of hyperparameters for this algorithm capable of achieving great results with decent execution time.

-In summary:  Meanshift actually **sucks!** (i don't have a NASA computer, and some images required several minutes to get processed)
+TLDR:  Meanshift actually **sucks!** (i don't have a NASA computer, and some images required several minutes to get processed)

 ### Graph Segmentation
 Graph Segmentation techniques, on the other hand, are fast and work like magic.
-This code uses the original implementation of the Felzenszwalb-Huttenlocher graph segmentor.
+This code uses the original implementation of the Felzenszwalb-Huttenlocher graph segmentor which can be found on the paper cited previously.
 This algorithm relies to an underlying weighted graph , where each node corresponds to a pixel and the edges weighted by some measure of dissimilarity (such as the intensity) connect neighbouring pixels.
 With this framework, a segmentation is a partition the original Graph and, therefore, is defined by a set of edges of the original graph.